andreassch/RPGAssistant/README.md

   As the calendar computations are separated from the GUI, it can easily be adapted to other systems.
 * more modules to come ...

-RPGAssistant is inspired by Dirk Oetmann's DSASuite from the beginning of the 2000s ([archived homepage](https://web.archive.org/web/20010307023059/http://www.dirkoz.de/dsa/tools/index.htm)).
+RPGAssistant is inspired by Dirk Oetmann's DSASuite from the early 2000s ([archived homepage](https://web.archive.org/web/20010307023059/http://www.dirkoz.de/dsa/tools/index.htm)).

 ## License information